all-contributors/cli/README.md

 ```console
 all-contributors init
 ```
-Once initialized, you don't need to have  `all-contributors-cli` instaled globally.
-You can instead save it as a devDependency of your project and add it to your scripts:
+Once initialized, you don't need to have  `all-contributors-cli` installed globally.
+You can instead save it as a devDependency of your project and add it to your `package.json` scripts:
 ```console
 npm install --save-dev all-contributors-cli
 ```